 The rating plate is stamped with the model number, type of gas and gas input rating.
 Make sure the unit is equipped to operate on the type of gas available.
-The gas line installation must comply with local codes, or in the absence of local codes, with the latest edition of the National Fuel Gas Code NFPA 54/ANSI Z223.1.
+The gas line installation must comply with local codes.

 Natural Gas Connection